A young feral pig.

-Wild pigs (Sus scrofa) were first observed at Pinnacles National Park in the late 1960s.
+Wild pigs (Sus scrofa) were first observed at Pinnacles National Park in the late 1960s, but the story began a century earlier.
 In 1769, Spanish explorers introduced domestic swine to California as a food source and to clear land.
 Allowed to roam freely, these domesticated pigs inhabited various parts of California as feral or wild hogs.
 The European wild boar was imported to Monterey County in 1925 for hunting purposes, and has successfully interbred with feral hogs already established.
 These hybrids have spread throughout much of California, both naturally and with the aid of hunters and landowners.
 The wild pigs that have invaded Pinnacles are a combination of European wild boars, feral hogs, and hybrids of the boar and hog.
 Wild pigs are not native to California.
 They are considered exotic species.

 Wild pigs consume an abundance of plant matter including acorns, grasses, forbs, berries, roots, and bulbs.
 They also feed on ground dwelling insects, worms, reptiles, amphibians, fish, small mammals, and carrion including other pigs.
 Wild pigs spend much of their time rooting or digging with their noses in search of these food items.

 Pigs tend to prefer cooler more shaded areas, do not tolerate heat well, and must have a constant water supply in order to survive.
 They are primarily nocturnal in the hotter months and prefer oak woodlands along streams and chaparral habitat.
 Here they forage for food, wallow in mud and water, and seek shelter from the sun.

 Wild pigs have a high reproductive rate.
 If there is a sufficient supply of food to accommodate a sow, she can have two litters a year.
 Litters range from 4-14 piglets.
 Pigs can adapt to harsh environments and have few natural predators, making them difficult to control.